 Solar panel for light and battery charger in Base Camp.

-All tents for camp 1, 2, 3 and 4; Icefall charges First Aid medical kits for the Group and the staffs.
+All tents for camp 1, 2 and 3; First Aid medical kits for the Group and the staffs.

 Free assistance service for cargo and duty clearance.